Nesss86/LHL-Midterm-Project/README.md

 #One-hot encode categorical variables airlines, origin airport, and destination airport

 flights2 = pd.get_dummies(flights, columns=['AIRLINE', 'ORIGIN_AIRPORT', 'DESTINATION_AIRPORT'])

 #Check shape of new DataFrame to confirm one-hot encoding was successfully executed
 flights2.shape

+#Check head of file to confirm one-hot encoding for categorical variables to be used in the analysis
+flights2.head()
 ```